menu

 Prince Frederick is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of adults in Prince Frederick who are college-educated is close to the national average for all communities of 21.84%: 19.64% of the adults in Prince Frederick have a bachelor's degree or advanced degree.
+In terms of college education, Prince Frederick is nearly on par with the US average for all cities of 21.84%: 20.54% of adults 25 and older in Prince Frederick have a bachelor's degree or advanced degree.

-The per capita income in Prince Frederick in 2018 was $38,926, which is middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $155,704 for a family of four.
+The per capita income in Prince Frederick in 2018 was $36,429, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
+This equates to an annual income of $145,716 for a family of four.
 However, Prince Frederick contains both very wealthy and poor people as well.

 Prince Frederick is an extremely ethnically-diverse town.
 The people who call Prince Frederick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prince Frederick residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Prince Frederick include German, Irish, English, Italian, and Scottish.
+Prince Frederick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.41% of the town’s residents.
+Important ancestries of people in Prince Frederick include German, Irish, English, Italian, and Polish.

 The most common language spoken in Prince Frederick is English.
 Other important languages spoken here include Spanish and Hungarian.